nordicgarm/otus-java-2017-10-dkudinov/README.md

-# Projects by java course 2017-10 from Otus
+# Homeworks by java course 2017-10 from Otus

 ### Author
 Dmitry Kudinov